-“The goal is to improve quality of life for both the patient and their family.
-This care can help with emotional and spiritual problems as well as physical problems,” Dr. Curseen explains.
+“The goal is to improve quality of life for both the patient and their family,” Curseen explains.
+“This care can help with emotional and spiritual problems as well as physical problems.”

 Hospice vs. Palliative Care

-While hospice care is typically provided to patients at the end of life, palliative care is appropriate at any age and at any stage in a serious illness.
-Palliative care can also be provided in conjunction with curative treatment.
+Hospice care is provided to patients at the end of life while palliative care is appropriate at any age and at any stage in a serious illness.
+Unlike hospice, palliative care can be provided in conjunction with curative treatment.

 It is also worth noting that hospice and palliative care are often further confused because many organizations provide both types of care.
 While they may be similar, this does not change the fact that each care program involves very different eligibility requirements for acceptance.

-The Benefits of Palliative Care
+The Benefits of Palliative Care for the Elderly

-Although palliative and hospice care can be beneficial to patients with countless chronic illnesses, both are probably best known for working with patients who have been diagnosed with cancer.
-According to the American Cancer Society, “Studies have shown that patients who had hospital-based palliative care visits spent less time in intensive care units and were less likely to be re-admitted to the hospital after they went home.
-Studies have also shown that people with chronic illnesses like cancer who get palliative care have less severe symptoms.”
+Although palliative and hospice care can be beneficial to patients with countless chronic illnesses, both are commonly associated with cancer treatment.
+According to the American Cancer Society, “studies have shown that patients who have palliative care visits while in the hospital spend less time in intensive care units and are less likely to visit the emergency room or to be re-admitted to the hospital after they go home.
+Studies have also shown that people with chronic illnesses, like cancer, who get palliative care have less severe symptoms.”

-“Those with illnesses, such as dementia, Parkinson’s disease, chronic obstructive pulmonary disease (COPD), heart failure and ALS, have experienced benefits like symptom reduction and lower hospitalization rates as well,” she notes.
+“Those with illnesses such as dementia, Parkinson’s disease, chronic obstructive pulmonary disease (COPD), heart failure and ALS have experienced benefits like symptom reduction and lower hospitalization rates as well,” she notes.

-For persons with one or more chronic illnesses, having a supportive care team provides access to expertise in symptom management.
+For persons with chronic illnesses, having a supportive care team provides access to expertise in symptom management.
 For example, cancer patients ideally receive aggressive treatments early on, targeting affected areas of the body.
 But, with this treatment comes a barrage of distressing symptoms, such as pain, shortness of breath, difficulty sleeping, nausea, anxiety and fatigue.

 Palliative care teams are composed of doctors, registered nurses and other specialists who work together with a patient’s primary doctor.
-These teams can provide care in the hospital, at clinics, and, in some programs, through home visits.
-Other professionals like massage therapists, dieticians, pharmacists and chaplains may be added to a patient’s care team as well.
+These teams can provide care in the hospital, in long-term care facilities, at clinics, and, in some programs, through home visits.
+Other professionals like massage therapists, dietitians, physical therapists, pharmacists, mental health professionals and chaplains may be added to a patient’s care team as well.

 Is Palliative Care Covered by Insurance?

-“A prior authorization may be required before an initial visit,” Dr. Curseen acknowledges, “so be sure to check with the insurance company for help with specific questions related to payment options.
+“A prior authorization may be required before an initial visit,” Curseen acknowledges, “so be sure to check with the insurance company [or CMS] for help with specific questions related to payment options.
 A social worker may be able to help find solutions regarding the financial aspects of this care as well.”

 Spreading Awareness of Palliative Care

-“It is important to spread the message that this type of care is available, since there are many people who are struggling with pain and other symptoms but unaware that their life can be improved while they are undergoing treatment,” Dr. Curseen urges.
+“It is important to spread the message that this type of care is available, since there are many people who are struggling with pain and other symptoms but unaware that their life can be improved while they are undergoing treatment,” Curseen urges.